KornkamonTantiwanit/DataScience_Capstone/README.md

 3) 2019Floor2.zip:
    The csv file was also downloaded from https://sgrudata.github.io/, then zip and upload to Github.
 The electricity metered data in 2019 is the training data (targets).

-The python notebook file is for download the weather data using a Python package called meteostat.
+The python notebook file is also for download the weather data using a Python package called meteostat.
 The PDF, Markdown, and R Script files are for running those data.